discusdude/PoshScan/README.md

 https://github.com/discusdude/PoshScan

 Run the program by running Start-PortScan.ps1.
+It requires both the ps1 and psm1 files in the same directory.
 Examples are below

 ## SYNOPSIS
 Asynchronously scan specified hosts and ports using TCP, or UDP.
 Alternatively, can perform